-Erectile dysfunction (ED) is a condition that can make it difficult for a person to achieve or maintain an erection.
+Erectile dysfunction (ED) can make it difficult for a person to achieve or maintain an erection.
 Following certain diets or eating specific foods may help contribute to successful treatment.

 This article examines what foods people could include in their diet to help combat ED.

 A quick look at the best foods for ED: